pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 It requires an extra step in abstraction to move from the medical context towards seeing that time-to-event data is everywhere!
 Every task which has an implicit clock, every goal with a finish line, every reaper owed a toll - these are sources of time-to-event data.

 We will demonstrate how the concepts of survival based regression analysis, traditionally deployed in the medical setting, can be fruitfully applied to HR data and business process analysis.
-In particular, we'll look at the question of time-to-attrition in an employee life-cylce data.
-We will model this phenomena as a function of employee survey responses earlier in the year.
+In particular, we'll look at the question of time-to-attrition in an employee life-cylce data and model this phenomena as a function of employee survey responses recorded earlier in the year.

 ### Survival Regression Models